Breakfast of Champions for Coaching Training

 – A Dialogue between Elaine Li and Henry Chamberlain

-Hi everyone, I am Elaine Li and I am a newbie coach who attended the TPC Leadership coaching training facilitated by Henry Chamberlain and Tamara Hofman.
+Hi everyone, I am Elaine Li and I am a newbie coach who attended the ICF Accreditated, TPC Leadership coaching training facilitated by Henry Chamberlain and Tamara Hofman.
 This programme made a huge difference in my personal development, I thought that it would be a great idea to interview one of the facilitators, Henry Chamberlain, to share both my experience of the programme and the approach Henry takes.

 EL: When you work with leaders during your coaching sessions, how would you describe your approach?

 HC: I truly believe in the power of coaching to provide profound insights that lead to profound change and transformation.
 I have the opportunity to coach on a daily basis and I would love to help others experience the joy and satisfaction of this profession.

 EL: Are there any similarities between your approach to coaching and to train up executive coaches?

 HC: I’m equally passionate about creating impactful coaching training.
 When I train coaches, I don’t want to provide mere training, I want to transform behaviour.
 I want to ensure that participants leave the programme having learnt as much as possibly to take their coaching to the next level, whatever their current capability level is.

 EL: I can see that you’re as passionate about training coaches as you are about coaching clients.
 How did you decide to partner with TPC Leadership on presenting the coaching training programme?

 HC: Attending the TPC Leadership programme in 2015 transformed my coaching approach.
 So, when Tamara Hofman offered me the opportunity to co-facilitate this programme with her, I was truly honoured.
 The programme embodies most of what I consider to be essential for great coaching.
 It has an elegant combination of content, deliberate practise and feedback – the breakfast of champions.